nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   - `STATUS` takes either of these strings `Positive`, `Negative`, `Close-Contact`
     - `STATUS` is case-sensitive and should strictly follow the strings stated above
 - Examples:
-  - `add n/John Doe p/98765432 e/johnd@example.com a/John Street, Block 123 #01-01 c/5A s/Negative`
+  - `add n/John Doe p/98765432 e/johnd@example.com a/John Street, Block 123 #01-01 cc/5A s/Negative`
-  - `add n/Betsy Crowe p/99999999 e/betsycrowe@example.com a/Woodlands Street, Block 69 p/1234567 c/2B s/Positive act/choir dance`
+  - `add n/Betsy Crowe p/99999999 e/betsycrowe@example.com a/Woodlands Street, Block 69 cc/2B s/Positive act/choir`

 <div markdown="span" class="alert alert-primary" role="alert">

 > :bulb: **Tips:**
-> - Multiple activity tags can be added to a single student
+> - Multiple activity tags can be added to a single student by using multiple `/act` prefixes
->   - Eg. `act/choir dance`
+>   - Eg. `act/choir act/dance`
 > - A student can also have no activity tags
 > - Parameters can be in any order